Absulit/points/README.md

 - Store variables
 - Store positions
 - Store colors
-- Store results from a heavy calculation
+- Store results from a heavy calculation in the compute shader

+---
-Note: This method is one with tricky parameters, it's fully documented in the module, but here is an overview
+> **Note:** This method is one with tricky parameters, it's fully documented in the module, but here is an overview:
+>

-- name - name this property/variable will have inside the shader
+> - name - name this property/variable will have inside the shader
-- size - number of items will allocate
+> - size - number of items it will allocate
-- structName - You can use one of the default structs/types like f32, i32m u32, but if you use a more complex one you have to pair it property with structSize.
-If it's a custom struct it has to be declared in the shader or it will throw an error.
+> - structName - You can use one of the default structs/types like `f32`, `i32`, `u32`, but if you use a more complex one you have to pair it properly with structSize.
+If it's a custom `struct` it has to be declared in the shader or it will throw an error.
-- structSize - if the structName you reference in `structName` has 4 properties then you have to add 4.
-If it's only a f32 then here you should place 1 shaderType - Into what shader the property/variable will be added.
+> - structSize - if the `struct` you reference in `structName` has 4 properties then you have to add `4`.
+If it's only a f32 then here you should place `1`.
+> - shaderType - Into what shader the property/variable will be added.
+---

-Note: if the size of the storage is greater than `1` it's created as an array in the shader and you have to access it's items like an array, but if size is just `1` you can access its properties directly.
+> **Note:** if the size of the storage is greater than `1` then it's created as an array in the shader and you have to access its items like an array, but if size is just `1` you can access its properties directly.
 Please check the following example for reference.
+---
 ```js
 // main.js
 async function init() {